SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction: Introduction

 \section{Introduction}

-Sign languages are used by millions of individuals worldwide, but the development of automatic sign language processing systems lags far behind that of systems for spoken and written language~\cite{yin-etal-2021-including}.
-Unlike speech or text processing, sign language presents unique challenges due to its multi-channel nature, combining manual gestures, facial expressions, and body movements, which can be quick and highly coarticulated~\cite{bellugi1972comparison}.

-Existing approaches to sign language processing have typically relied on models designed and trained for specific tasks, such as translation from signed to written languages~\cite{camgoz2018neural, lin-etal-2023-gloss, zhang2024scalingsignlanguagetranslation}, isolated sign recognition~\cite{kezar-etal-2023-improving, jiang2024signclip}, and fingerspelling detection and recognition~\cite{shi2019fingerspelling, fayyazsanavi2024fingerspelling, georg2024fsboard}.
-These approaches often require large amounts of annotated data, which is particularly scarce for sign languages.
-This limitation has historically constrained the performance and scalability of sign language processing systems.
+Sign language presents unique challenges compared to other language modalities, because of the relative scarcity of data and its multi-channel nature, combining manual, facial, and other body movements, which can be quick and highly coarticulated~\cite{bellugi1972comparison}.
+Existing approaches to sign language processing have typically relied on models designed and trained for specific tasks, such as sign language translation (SLT) from signed to written languages~\cite{camgoz2018neural, shi2022open, zhang2024scaling}, isolated sign language recognition (ISLR)~\cite{kezar2023sem}, and fingerspelling detection and recognition~\cite{shi2019fingerspelling, fayyazsanavi2024fingerspelling, georg2024fsboard}.
+Pre-training approaches allow for pooling data across tasks, and several pre-training methods have been successful for sign language tasks~\cite{uthus2023youtube, rust-etal-2024-towards}.
+However, these have typically focused on either supervised pre-training, which cannot take advantage of unlabeled data, context-independent (frame or video segment) representations, which ignore the effects of relationships across time in sign language, or contextual representations of only some aspects of sign language (see~\cref{sec:related_work}).
+These limitations have historically constrained the performance and scalability of sign language processing systems.

-Recent advances in self-supervised learning of representations for natural language and speech have produced representations that perform well across a wide range of tasks.
-For example, encoder models like BERT for written language~\cite{devlin-etal-2019-bert,lan2020albert} and HuBERT for speech~\cite{hsu2021hubert} are learned from unlabeled data by predicting masked portions of the input.
-Self-supervised learning seems particularly relevant for sign languages, for which annotated data are particularly scarce.
-But the unique visual properties of sign languages, combining interacting fine-grained hand and facial gestures and global body motion, demand a specialized approach.
+The success of self-supervised representations for written and spoken language, such as BERT for written language~\cite{devlin2019bert} and HuBERT for speech~\cite{hsu2021hubert}, has yet to be realized for sign language.
+Self-supervised learning seems particularly relevant for sign language, for which annotated datasets are scarce.
+But the unique multi-channel and other visual properties of sign languages suggest a specialized approach.